 As we know that n runs on each input are transformed into n runs on the output, we need to list only the number of runs present on each sequence (instead of specifying actual keys).
-In Fig. 2.14 we assume that initially the two input sequences f1 and f2 contain 13 and 8 runs, respectively.
-Thus, in the first pass 8 runs are merged from f1 and f2 to f3, in the second pass the remaining 5 runs are merged from f3 and f1 onto f2, etc. In the end, f1 is the sorted sequence.
+In Fig. 2.14 we assume that initially the two input sequences f0 and f1 contain 13 and 8 runs, respectively.
+Thus, in the first pass 8 runs are merged from f0 and f1 to f2, in the second pass the remaining 5 runs are merged from f2 and f0 to f1, etc. In the end, f0 is the sorted sequence.